We may receive a commission on purchases made from links.

 Advertisement

 Marrone's advice comes in handy for all types of tortillas including corn, classic flour, uncooked flour, and even almond flour tortillas.
 To properly heat up store-bought tortillas first you want to get your hands on a quality cast iron skillet with a large, flat surface, such as this Lodge variety.
-Widely known as a comal, this is still a popular piece of Latin American cookware, has existed in Indigenous cooking for more than a millennium.
+Widely known as a comal, this is still a popular piece of Latin American cookware, which has existed in Indigenous cooking for more than a millennium.

 To replicate Marrone's advice, bring your skillet to medium heat and optionally add a little butter.
 Add tortillas, then flip periodically until they're warm throughout and begin to puff slightly.
 Place the tortillas in a clean kitchen towel to preserve their heat before eating.